whiz00/ligma-iso/README.md

 ### Customization

-In the archlabs folder, there is a file called `packages.both` This file is a list of packages that will be included in the iso.
+In the archlabs folder, there is a file called `packages` This file is a list of packages that will be included in the iso.
 You can add or remove items from this list for them to be included or removed.